 4 - Elementary OS

 Elementary Linux OS is among the popular free operating systems, which features own themes, applications, and navigation-aid icons.
 Whilst being desktop-oriented, it is based on Ubuntu and ships in two distros of 32-bit and 64-bit depending on a machine’s compatibility.
 Depending on how you intend to use Elementary Linux, you can boot it from an external drive and install or opt for a live session.
-Among other specifications, it is an OS that is built around GNOME and Pantheon desktop environments coming with an add-on of default apps like Midori and Epiphany web browsers, Geary Email Client, Totem Movie player, Evince doc viewer and a multiple of other applications.
+Among other specifications, it is an OS that is built around GNOME and Pantheon desktop environments coming with an add-on of default apps like Midori and Epiphany web browsers, Geary Email Client, Totem Movie player, Evince doc viewer, and a multitude of other applications.
 For now, Elementary stands out as perfection of Linux distros that is easily customizable and compatible with Ubuntu LTS Distribution.

-Not to forget about inspiring features of this distro, see some propagating specs of the last few months.
+Not to forget about the inspiring features of this distro, see some propagating specs of the last few months.

 - Origin - USA

-- macOS inspired keyboard layout
+- macOS-inspired keyboard layout